elXaptation/ventservo/README.md

 # ventservo
 Ventservo is Emergency Ventilator motor contol package.
 It's created as a Robot Operating System (ROS) package.
 Its capable of controlling a reversible hybrid-stepper/servo motor mechanisim.
-I've used this package to control an Ambu-bag based emergency ventilator.
+I use this package to control an Ambu-bag based emergency ventilator.
 In theory, different types of ventilator mechanisims can be contolled if they use a reversible motor mechanisim.

 ## Description
-Ventservos intention is to provide motor control as a service.
+Ventservos intention is to provide ventilator motor control as a service.
 Whereby more sophisticated robotics softwares can handle more elaborate/sophisticated aspects of running a ventilator.
 This is a base functionality to enable better ventilator applications.
 The ventservo project is writen in python and is composed of two parts.

-### servo_ctl.py
+### - servo_ctl.py
 A self contained python script that implements the status, state and configuration servers that drive the motor movements via GPIO on the first thread and a motorposition publisher on a second thread.

-### motor_config.py
+### - motor_config_A.py
 A start-up configuration file that is specified as a command line argument at rosnode start up (rosrun).
 The actual name doesn't matter, only that its executible by servo_ctl.py at start up.
 The execution of this file sets a collection of variables at run time, allowing you to switch hardware environments fairly quickly and get up and running with out editing the main code in servo_ctl.py.

-Ventservo was built to run on RaspberryPi and control a hybrid closed-loop servo ,[like this one](https://www.amazon.com/gp/product/B07VK2GLFY/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), using GPIO and the rospy libs.
+Ventservo was built to run on RaspberryPi and control a hybrid closed-loop stepper/servo ,[like this one](https://www.amazon.com/gp/product/B07VK2GLFY/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), using RPi GPIO and the rospy libs.
 Ventservo provides 3 services to configure, control and check status of the motor operation.
 It publishes motor-position in step-units to a ROS topic.

-Its recommended to run the ventservo/servo-ctl node on a dedicated RaspberryPi.
-ROS core and execution of ventservo service-calls and monitor ventservo motorposition topic on a seperate ROS machines, not the RPI running ventservo.
+Its recommended to run the ventservo/servo_ctl.py node on a dedicated RaspberryPi.
+ROS core and execution of ventservo service-calls and monitor ventservo motorposition topic on a seperate ROS machines, not the RPi running ventservo.

 Motor specifics are configurable.
 Inspiration and expiration rates are configurable, As well as the time interval between inspiration and expiration cycles is configurable. ventsero reads the config-file, motor_config_A.py, at start up, you can modify the configuration using the service-calls after servo_ctl.py node is running.

 This current version of ventservo is all software based and hence suffers from some pit-falls of sharing a processor between direct motor control (pulsing the stepper motor driver) and other functions the operating system must do (respond to service request, etc..).
+This is why it's recommended that only servo_ctl.py node run on the dedicated RPi with GPIO connected to Hybrid-stepper/servo driver.
 Future versions (in development now) will integrate ROS-Serial-Arduino to handle the motor specific thread and avoid the problems of a shared CPU.

 ## Disclaimer
 This software is experimental.
-The associated hardware I refer to here is experimental.
+The associated hardware I refer to in this README is experimental.
 I do not offer any guarantees on the worthiness or readiness of this software and the associated hardware to be used in healthcare or by people in any application.
 Use at your own risk.

 ## Background
 I'm a independent researcher in the 3D printing, electronics and infrastructure software areas.
 Ventilators are not my buisness, I'm just interested in them and all the skills needed to bring one together.

 I needed to write ventservo because I needed to control the motor on [my 3D printable version](https://www.thingiverse.com/thing/xxxxxx) of the [MIT E-Vent project v2.0 T-Slot](https://e-vent.mit.edu).
 I was so impressed with the MIT design.
 I wanted a 3D printable version.
 Once I had that, I needed to test the mechanics of my version.
 I decided to use a closed-loop hyprid-stepper motor.
 The physical aspects of a 12N.m hold stepper did not plug right in to the MIT design.
+So some significatn changes were made.
+A python motor control path was fast and easy for me.
 Hence the first version being all software based versus the better mcu based.
-A ROS-Serial-Arduino version in the works now.
+A ROS-Serial-Arduino version is gonna be fun to learn and in the works now.

-I'm releasing this software in hopes that other can beneifit from my work in their opensource projects, that those that find this usefull contribute enhancements and improvements back to this repo, and to get feedback from other more experienced coders and ventilator designers.
+I'm releasing this software in hopes that others can beneifit from my work in their opensource projects, that those that find this usefull contribute enhancements and improvements back to this repo, and to get feedback from other more experienced coders and ventilator designers.

 ## How to use